coderkei/dspico-firmware/README.md

 We recommend using WSL (Windows Subsystem for Linux), or a Unix-based machine to compile this repository.
 The steps provided will assume a Linux environment.
 Alternatively, you can run the `setup_environment.sh` bash script.

  1. Run `sudo apt update && sudo apt install cmake gcc-arm-none-eabi build-essential git`
+    - On Debian-based Linux Distros you may need additionally install the `libstdc++-arm-none-eabi-newlib` package.
- 2. Clone this repository
+ 3. Clone this repository
- 3. Run the following commands:
+ 4. Run the following commands:
     ```bash
     git submodule update --init
     cd pico-sdk